 People like Alex and Deanna.

-Alex has been yelling about FEMA camps being right around the corner for over a decade, and in that time I've never heard any of his enemies really suggest that they were interested in putting people in camps.
+Alex has been yelling about FEMA camps being right around the corner for over a decade, and in that time, I've never heard any of his enemies really suggest that they were interested in putting people in cash.

 This event, for all its pretense of being a free speech summit, really just feels like a rally for xenophobic, extreme right-wing candidates who aren't even actually candidates yet.

-The room is still not full, and the more kixotic congressional candidates they have coming and giving speeches, the more it feels like people desperately trying to assert their relevance to a bunch of empty chairs.
+And the more quixotic congressional candidates they have coming and giving speeches, the more it feels like people desperately trying to assert their relevance to a bunch of empty chairs.

 I don't know how else to put it, but this is a bummer.